Vicorin/Blindest-Dungeon/README.md

 Use Q/E to change the selected hero and find their camping skills under the dungeon view.
 You can check their tooltips to learn more about what each skill does.

+## Help & Feedback
+Join [My Discord](https://discord.gg/ED6T22nDt) to get help, report bugs, or offer your suggestions.

+## Support my Work

+Donations are not expected.
+I do this because I like games and am passionate about making them more accessible.
+That said, it does cost money to produce these mods, so if you like my work and want to help out, you can [support me on ko-fi](https://ko-fi.com/axdelvegames)